mikepthomas/projects/_posts/eurorack-modular-synth.md

 ### Parts

-Kit contains the `Quantity` needed for building 1 unit, `Received` is extra quantities I have purchased to build additional units.
+Kit contains the `Quantity` needed for building 1 unit, and I have purchased one more as "you can never have too many VCAs". `Received` is extra quantities I have purchased to build additional units.

 #### PCB